Oktalon-Szoradi/oktalon-szoradi.github.io/README.md

 # Production / Live Page

-This repo is what gets hosted by GitHub pages!
+This repo is what gets hosted/deployed by GitHub pages!

 What follows are notes for me.